 Your Custody Rights vs. the Best Interests of Your Child

-Maintaining a close, loving relationship with both parents is generally in the child’s best interests, however the practicality of this type relationship can be challenging.
+Maintaining a close, loving relationship with both parents is generally in the child’s best interests, however, the practicality of this type of relationship can be challenging.
 Particularly among parents who had a contentious breakup, putting the past and all those feelings aside in order to truly do what is best for the child can be difficult.
 Try to remember the choices you and your ex make now will affect your child’s development and your relationship with the child for years and years.
 While the “best interests” of the child can be difficult to quantify, some factors which may determine best interests include:

 - Physical health of each parent;

-- Mental health of each parent;
+- The mental health of each parent;

 - Religious considerations;